efdevcon/DIPs/DIPs/DIP-6-Ticket.md

 - Integrating with Pretix
 - Optimizing features for Devcon
 - Ticket smart contract development and deployment
-- DEVCON Dapp website development
+- Devcon Dapp website development
 - Initial testing and feedback (before event)

 Operations for the event should be more or less the same as the previous Devcon.
 Tech support for people who are trying out the new experiences would be something that is new and needs to be planned for